jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

     (a) to vote for a party (whether or not the name of the party is stated):
     (b) not to vote for a party (whether or not the name of the party is stated)
   - **party secretary** or has the meaning given to it by section 3EA
-  - **permanent resident of New Zealand** has the meaning assigned thereto by section 73
   - **personation** has the meaning assigned to that term by section 215
   - **polling day** , in relation to any election, means the day appointed in the writ for that election for the polling to take place if a poll is required
   - **polling place official** means a person appointed, under section 158(1), as an official for a polling place
   - **prescribed** means prescribed by this Act or by regulations made thereunder or (for the purposes of Part 8) by rules of court
   - **prison** means a prison established or deemed to be established under the Corrections Act 2004
   - **prison manager** has the same meaning as in section 3(1) of the Corrections Act 2004
-  - **public inspection period** means, in relation to a return filed under sections 205K, 206I, 206ZC, 209, 210, 210C, 214C, and 214F, the period—
+  - **public inspection period** means, in relation to a return filed under any of sections 205K, 206I, 206ZC, 209, 210, 210C, 214C, and 214F, the period—
-    (a) beginning 3 working days after the date of receipt by the Electoral Commission of the duly completed return; and (b) ending with the close of polling day for the second general election that takes place after the date of receipt by the Electoral Commission of the duly completed return
+    (a) commencing as soon as is reasonably practicable after the Electoral Commission receives the completed return; and (b) ending 6 years later
   - **public money** has the same meaning as in the Public Finance Act 1989
   - **public notice** or means a notice printed in some newspaper circulating in the district intended to be affected by the notice
   - **public place** has the same meaning as in section 2 of the Summary Offences Act 1981